Conference

 Exclusive evening event

-At the end of the first day of the event, a delicious culinary offering awaits you at our evening event.
-End the day in a relaxed atmosphere and take the opportunity to exchange ideas with colleagues, make new contacts and expand your professional network.
+At the end of the first day, you can look forward to exquisite culinary delights at our evening event.
+Round off the day in a relaxed atmosphere and take the opportunity to exchange ideas with colleagues, make new contacts, and expand your professional network.

 Register now

-Would you like to exchange ideas with leading experts on current and future developments in the field of on-board data networks in vehicles?
-Are you looking for a top-class event that will inform you about new product trends?
-Then book your ticket now for the VDI conference "Automotive Data Communication".
+Would you like to exchange ideas with leading experts on current and future developments in automotive data communication?
+Are you looking for a high-profile event that will keep you informed about new product trends?
+Then book your ticket now for the VDI conference “Automotive Data Communication.”

 Book event